-If a substantial data breach has or may have occurred (for example, your personal information was shared with unauthorised persons) we will notify you as soon as is practicable.
+If a substantial data breach has or may have occurred (for example, your personal information was shared with unauthorised persons) we will notify you in accordance with the Privacy Act.

 We only keep your personal information for as long as it is required for the purpose for which it was collected or as otherwise required by law.
 We will take appropriate measures to destroy or permanently de-identity your personal information if we no longer need to retain it.
 These measures may vary depending on the type of information concerned, the way it was collected and how it was stored.

-We also uses “cookies”.
+We also use “cookies”.
 A cookie is a small file that stays on your computer until, depending on whether it is a sessional or persistent cookie, you turn your computer off or it expires.
 Cookies may collect and store your personal information.
 You may adjust your internet browser to disable cookies.
-If cookies are disabled you may still use our website, but the website may be limited in the use of some of the features.

 Cross border disclosure